Why is this medication prescribed?

 Before using lacosamide injection,

 - tell your doctor and pharmacist if you are allergic to lacosamide, any other medications, or any of the ingredients in lacosamide injection.
-Ask your pharmacist for a list of the ingredients.
+Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using lacosamide injection, call your doctor.